nesi/support-docs/docs/General/FAQs/Login_Troubleshooting.md

     etc.).
 -   The nature of the problem, including the precise text of any error message you have been receiving.
-    -   Did you start out having one login problem and are now getting a different one?
+    -   Did you start out having [one login problem and ]{.dfn .dictionary-of-numbers}are now getting a different one?
 If so, when did the change happen, and were you doing anything in particular related to logging in at the time things changed?
 -   Have you successfully logged in in the past? if so when was the last time you successfully logged in, and to what NeSI cluster?
 -   Has anything administrative and relevant to NeSI access changed